What is bioengineering?

 Prof Robert C Schroter researching Human corticospinal excitability in microgravity during a parabolic flight.

 Professor Holger Krapp performing electrophysiological and behavioural experiments on stabilization reflexes.

 Professor Martyn Boutelle works with neurosurgeons at King’s College Hospita and bowel surgeons to develop new clinical monitoring techniques.

 Dr Danny O'Hare supervising for bioengineering undergraduate Ivan Cheung in the development of the perfusion sensor.

 Professor Colin Caro with undergraduate Richard Criddle working to understand, predict and prevent the development of vascular diseases.

-Dr Simon Schultz with PhD Isabel Delgado Ruz working on developing methods to exploit the information available from multi-electrode array recordings.
+Professor Simon Schultz with PhD Isabel Delgado Ruz working on methods to exploit the information available from multi-electrode array recordings.

 Definition of Bioengineering